neurogeriatricskiel/KielMAT/docs/examples/modules_02_icd.md

 **Last update:** Wed 27 Mar 2024

 ## Learning objectives
-By the end of this tutorial:
+By the end of this tutorial, you will be able to:

 - You can load data from a recording that belongs to one of the available datasets,
 - Apply the Paraschiv-Ionescu initial contact detection algorithm to accelerometer data.
 - Visualize the results of initial contact detection.
 - Interpret the detected initial contacts for further analysis.

-## Paraschiv Initial Contact Detection
+# Paraschiv Initial Contact Detection

 This example can be referenced by citing the package.